-Here in the U.S., the public sector has set ambitious decarbonization goals, including recommitting to the Paris Agreement and outlining the Biden-Harris Climate Plan.
-These are strong first steps in the path to net-zero emissions and limiting global warming.
-However, federal and state ambitions will only take us so far.
+Governments around the world have set ambitious decarbonization goals, showing strong first steps in the path to net-zero emissions and limiting global warming.
+However, federal and state ambitions alone will only take us so far.

 Accelerating decarbonization and meeting these bold goals will require investment and action from the private sector.
 The challenge for many companies, however, isn’t establishing sustainability ambitions; it’s converting those ambitions into action.

 In this blog post, I’ll provide an overview of four steps you can take to propel your company’s sustainability journey.
 And, I’ll share a link to a detailed guide on the four-step decarbonization process at the end.

 Watch our recent webinar on-demand, Restore the Earth: A Response to the Leaders’ Climate Summit

 The first step: Know your baseline and your potential

 Knowing where you currently are on the decarbonization journey gives you guidance on goal-setting and helps you make faster decisions, including where and how to act.

 At Schneider Electric™, we advise our customers to start the decarbonization process by outlining baseline emissions by source.
 We suggest using a single, digital solution to collect and aggregate the data, such as the EcoStruxure™ Resource Advisor tool.
 This software keeps all your information in one place and makes it easier to analyze and share data with your stakeholders.

 Speaking of stakeholders: keep them in the loop throughout the process.
 Consulting with them will ensure your decarbonization ambitions align with your organization’s appetite for change.